rackerlabs/technical-blog/_posts/2020-05-11-differentiating-between-pardot-and-maketing-cloud.md

 The publishing process is also different.
 With Marketing Cloud, you can save and launch your landing page at a future date.
 This is perfect if you’re not ready to open registrations, publish your white paper, or capture other information.
-Pardot doesn’t offer this option — though you can hide your landing page from search engines until you’re ready to go public.
+Pardot doesn’t offer this option&mdash;but it does let you hide your landing page from search engines until you’re ready to go public.

 ### Best practices